 I graduated from UC Berkeley with a Mechanical Engineering degree and a Math minor.
 I love teaching math and in particular competition math.
 I love math contests!
 I was the captain of the Andover High School Math Team during my Junior and Senior years of high school.
 I enjoyed helping my fellow students prepare for math competitions.
 I search for gaps in understanding and then I try to fill them by explaining and using examples.
 In my spare time, I enjoy sports, board games, and magic tricks.

-University of California-Berkeley - Bachelors, Mechanical Engineering
+Undergraduate Degree: University of California-Berkeley - Bachelors, Mechanical Engineering

 High School Physics